Updates on the book

 The first third of the book is a step-by-step guide to writing a

 “baseline” algorithm that’s both simple and effective.
-It’s a great
+It has all the

 Part two introduces practical tricks everyone uses but textbooks

-often ignore such as bit cutting and RGB dithering.
+often ignore such as palette color selection for ordered dithering.

 Table of contents